GoNZooo/pomoshtnik-ts/README.md

 ## Required environment variables

-A file called `.env` with the following keys is required, or some other way of setting these variables (in Heroku or the like this could be done via settings):
+A file called `.env` being put in the root directory of the project with the following keys in it will result in these automatically being read into the app.
+You may also set them manually:

 ```env
 DISCORD_API_KEY="DiscordAPIKEYHERE"